Store Policies

 Processing Time

-As each splint is custom handcrafted to order processing time is largely dependent on order size, metal type, and splint complexity.
-Most smaller orders are out in a week, while larger and/or more complicated orders can take 2-3 months.
-It is also important to keep in mind that titanium has extended processing time regardless of order size as it requires additional steps in production due to the properties of the metal, and will generally add around 2 weeks to the standard processing time.
-It's a very difficult metal to work with, which is likely why no one else offers it, but I believe we all deserve access to good quality metal splints-including when struggling with MCAS or severe metal allergies.
+Titanium has extended processing time regardless of order size as it requires additional steps in production due to the properties of the metal, and will generally add 1-4 weeks to the standard processing time depending on the size of the order and complexity of the splints.
+Large sizes especially are more likely to take longer as it's a very difficult metal to work with, which is likely why no one else offers it, but I believe we all deserve access to good quality metal splints-including when struggling with MCAS or severe metal allergies.

-Orders placed during sale events often have a longer processing time due to the high volume of orders and complexity of the splints (people frequently take advantage of the opportunity to order thumb splints with extra supports added and designer series splints, which are more time consuming), so please keep that in mind when ordering.
+Orders placed during sale events may have a longer processing time due to the high volume of orders and complexity of the splints (people frequently take advantage of the opportunity to order thumb splints with extra supports added and designer series splints, which are more time consuming), so please keep that in mind when ordering.

 Shipping

-Domestic shipmentsTransit time is generally 3-7 business days for First Class and Priority shipments.
+Domestic shipments: Transit time is generally 3-7 business days for First Class and Priority shipments.
 All shipments include insurance in case they are lost or damaged in transit.
 Transit times can also occasionally be affected by inclement weather or other issues, as well as take longer during the holiday season from the increased volume of packages and cards.

 Some countries charge a customs fee/import tax/VAT.
 This is not a shipping charge, it is an import tax imposed by the government of the destination country.
 All customs forms are labeled as medical orthotics, which exempts them from this tax in some countries and discounts them in others.
 As these charges vary for every country and often fluctuate I am not aware of how much they will be, it is the buyers responsibility to be aware of any applicable fees for their individual country.